 Full-time 9 hours

 Three-quarter-time

-Half-time 5 hours
+Half-time

+C C. -:

-Summer Session
+Summer Sess sion

 Full-time 6 hours

-Three-quarter-time
+Three-quarter-time 4 hours

 Half-time

 INDEPENDENT STUDY

 A graduate student may be allowed to register for a conference course (independent study) provided that such a course is not offered during the semester/term in question and with the consent of the instructor, the advisor, the department head and the Dean of Graduate Studies.
 Only 3 credit hours of conference course work may be applied to a degree program.
 A graduate student may not register in a conference course in which he/she previously received a grade or in a course currently being offered.